polymorphic/tesla-model-y-checklist/README.md

 - [ ] Express Pickup: Check the charge of the vehicle.
 It comes from the factory at ~50% but the local distributor should charge it to 80%-90% for a "full tank."
 - [ ] Verify that the charge port opens and closes
 - [ ] Verify that the rubber seal is properly attached to the bottom of all 4 doors.
+- [ ] Test power liftgate operation and height adjustment
+- [ ] Inspect the weather seals around door gaps and windows
+- [ ] Verify water guards below the rear windshield are clear
+- [ ] Inspect glass for ripples, distortion, scratches, or cracks
 > * __Photo:__ [rubber seal loose on driver door bottom](https://imgur.com/AodUDfg)
 > * __Fix:__ service center, replace rubber seal (Tesla calls it a "secondary seal")